thelingxichen/scSVAS/webserver/markdown/Ploidy_Distribution.markdown

 In cancer datasets, the copy number of different regions may encounter dramatic gain or loss.
 For single-cell DNA cancer data,  ploidy distribution can intuitively display the tumor intra-heterogeneity.

-To address this concern, in scSVAS platform, we develop a readily available web interface "CNV Ploidy Distribution''  for interactive and real-time visualization of ploidy density plot for scDNA-seq data.
+To address this concern, in scSVAS platform, we develop a readily available web interface "Ploidy Distribution''  for interactive and real-time visualization of ploidy density plot for scDNA-seq data.

-"CNV Ploidy Distribution'' enables users to create the ploidy density plot just in one simple step as follow:
+"Ploidy Distribution'' enables users to create the ploidy density plot just in one simple step as follow:

   + Open https://sc.deepomics.org/demo-project/analyses/ploidy\_distribution in Google browser, and upload cnv profile file `*_cnv.csv` and predefined meta file `*_meta.csv`.
   + *Optional* With cnv profile file `*_cnv.csv` and predefined meta file `*_meta.csv` as inputs, users may also run `scSVAS` to get the subclone cluster result in `*_meta_scsvas.csv` first.